Former England captain Houghton not in Euros squad

 In Lauren Hemp and Beth Mead, England have forwards in impressive form, while Chloe Kelly's inclusion is an exciting wildcard.

-Staniforth, Zelem, Charles and MacIver have barely featured under Wiegman so it is no real surprise to see them left out of the final squad selection.
+The players left out of the squad - Staniforth, Zelem, Charles, Houghton and MacIver have played just 46 minutes in total under Wiegman so it is no real surprise to see them omitted from the final squad selection.